0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 > staging, or development.
 When a GitHub Actions workflow deploys to an
 > environment, the environment is displayed on the main page of the repository.

-The reason we need them for using github pages is because:
+The reason we need them for using Github Pages is because:

 ![2025-02-23-at-01-05-21.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--9F_rQAc2--/f_webp,q_auto/wolgz9bxvqg2uxd0it2b?_a=BAMCkGUq0)

-But really the reason lies within the capabilities that environments give you like branch protection rules, and variables and secrets managing, so github by default requires that all deployments sit on top of an environment, and since we are going to make a deployment, we therefore need an environment.
+But really, the reason lies within the capabilities that environments give you, like branch protection rules, variables and secrets managing, etc, so github by default requires that all deployments sit on top of an environment, and since we are going to make a deployment, we therefore need an environment.

 ### Back on track

-Let's create a file called deploy.yml (the name is arbitrary) and open it in your favorite editor, bonus points if it's neovim (I use neovim btw):
+Let's create a file called `deploy.yml` (the name is arbitrary) and open it in your favorite editor, bonus points if it's neovim (I use neovim btw):

 This is what we are going to paste in that file: